 1) Email is associated with more than 1 account

-Resolution: Make sure the user's email address is only associated to one account in Totango and resend OR log touchpoint manually within Totango.
+Resolution: Ensure the external participant/contact's email address is only associated with one account in Totango and resend OR log touchpoint manually within Totango.

 2) Email address is not associated with any account